alfilister/alfilister/README.md

 I am passionate about technology and sports (Ultimate Frisbee and Cycling), I love learning and testing knowledge with projects.
 Right now I am finishing Henry's bootcamp; last year I decided to focus my career on software development and I love what I have learned and the proyection of that knowledge into comercial proyects.

 ## Things you might find interesting
-👩‍💻 I'm currently working on my portfolio, 3 aditional projects that I did in the bootcamp and deserve to be here.
+👩‍💻 I'm currently working on my portfolio, and a warehouse managment tool for textile companies.

 🧠 I'm currently learning Tailwind and Firebase.